 Police officers responding to calls about the game are forced to take time away from other issues, potentially jeopardizing a timely response to actual threats, Whitaker noted.

-Consuming police resources that can better be spent elsewhere is only part of the problem, she added, as nonparticipants who feel threatened may respond with violence if they feel the need to protect themselves.
+Consuming police resources that can be better spent elsewhere is only part of the problem, she added, as nonparticipants who feel threatened may respond with violence if they feel the need to protect themselves.

 Police and school officials also warn of dangerous behavior from participants such as disguising weapons to make them look more realistic, reaching for concealed weapons in public places, hiding on private property and driving recklessly in pursuit of a target.